Local and server installation

 The following commands can be run both locally or via SSH.

-4. Upload the generated SQLite file to your server, in the /database folder.
+to populate the database.- Upload the generated SQLite file to your server, in the

 Server MySQL